 Graduate-level courses in Accounting (at least 12 units):

-Based on the students’ needs, the Department can also offer a graduate-level Certificate program in other concentrations such as ones in Management and Marketing.
+Based on the students’ needs, the Department can also offer a graduate-level Certificate program in other concentrations such as Management and Marketing.
 The course requirements and structure of the courses will be similar to the previous Certificate program in Accounting.